Catherine Dolgorukova: Marriage to Alexander II

 Catherine was angry about the way Alexander's family treated her.
 She complained "I ceded ... the honours [to Alexander's daughters-in-law], but they shouldn't forget I was the wife of their Sovereign."
 She frequently complained about "the monsters in [Alexander's] family", whom she called "as heartless as they were uneducated."

 Despite the criticisms, Alexander II was delighted to be married to his long-time mistress and open about their relationship.
 In his memoirs, Grand Duke Alexander Mikhailovich of Russia wrote that the Emperor behaved like a teenage boy when in Catherine's presence and she also appeared to adore him.
 Alexander wrote to his sister Queen Olga of Württemberg about his happiness with Catherine: "She preferred to renounce all social amusements and pleasures so desired by young ladies of her age ... and has devoted her entire life to loving and caring for me.
 Without interfering in any affairs, despite the many attempts by those who would dishonestly use her name, she lives only for me, dedicated to bringing up our children."

-There were fears that Alexander planned to make Catherine his Empress and supplant his legitimate heirs with his legitimized bastards.
+There were fears that Alexander planned to make Catherine his Empress and supplant his legitimate heirs with his children by Catherine.
 During a family dinner, he asked the seven-year-old George, his eldest child by Catherine, if he would like to become a Grand Duke.
 "Sasha (Alexander), for God's sake, drop it!"
 Catherine rebuked him, but the exchange fueled the family's fears.

 Though they were happy together, the troubled political situation and constant threats of assassination cast a shadow over their lives together.
-On the day that Alexander II assassinated, Catherine pleaded with him not to go out because she had a premonition that something would happen to him.
+On the day that Alexander II was assassinated, Catherine pleaded with him not to go out because she had a premonition that something would happen to him.
 He quieted her objections by making love to her on a table in her rooms and leaving her behind.
 Within hours he was mortally wounded and was brought back to the palace, broken and bleeding.

 When she heard the news, Catherine ran half-dressed into the room where he lay dying and fell across his body, crying "Sasha!
 Sasha!"
 In his memoirs, Grand Duke Alexander Mikhailovich recalled that the pink and white négligée she was wearing was soaked in Alexander's blood.
 At his funeral, Catherine and her three children were forced to stand in an entryway of the church and received no place in the procession of the Imperial Family.
 They were also forced to attend a separate Funeral Mass from the rest of the family.